 Costs, application, admission, payment, bursaries and sending crystals

 The School fee includes the course materials in printed and electronic forms, accommodation, all breakfasts and evening meals (except dinner on the free day), coffee breaks and the social programme.
-Most lunches will be at the participants' own expense, but can usually be obtained in the university cafeterias for about CHF 10-14 per day.
+Most lunches will be at the participants' own cost, but can usually be obtained in the university cafeterias for about CHF 10-14 per day.
 Swiss participants can get reduced lunch prices if they show their university ID card.

-We have done our very best to keep the cost of the School as low as possible and have negotiated very special rates for accommodation and meals at the Ibis Zurich Messe Airport Hotel (3*), a short tram ride from the university.
+We have done our very best to keep the cost of the School as low as possible and have negotiated special rates for accommodation and meals at the Ibis Zurich Messe Airport Hotel (3*), a short tram ride from the university.
 Unfortunately, no low-cost student dormitory-type accommodation is available at the University of Zürich.

 School fee:

-Master’s and PhD students - shared room: CHF 1,300
+Master’s and PhD students - shared room: tbd

-- single room: CHF 1,900
+- single room: tbd

 Postdocs and young academics (under 35): add CHF 200